 What are the benefits of eating pineapple, according to the latest research?

-Used widely around the world as a natural remedy for everything from indigestion to allergies, this fruit is filled with phytonutrients that work as well as many medicines do.
+Used widely around the world as a natural remedy for everything from indigestion to allergies, this vitamin C food is filled with phytonutrients that work as well as many medicines do.
 Benefits of pineapple include protecting against cardiovascular disease, improving fertility and reducing inflammation.

 On top of its health perks, it is easy to find, inexpensive, versatile in recipes and available nearly year-round.

 What Is Pineapple?

 Pineapple (species name Ananas comosus) is a tropical plant with an edible fruit.
 It is considered the most economically significant plant in the Bromeliaceae plant family.

 This homeopathic remedy has been used for many years and works to break down proteins in order to form peptides and amino acids in the body.
 Studies show it also acts as an anti-inflammatory and anti-swelling agent.

 A pineapple fruit can weigh up to eight pounds and produces fruit that is both sweet and tart, containing fiber-like pectin that gives the fruit its chewy texture.
 It is a drought-tolerant plant that grows five to eight feet tall.